-River District Vancouver is a neighbourhood in South Vancouver that offers free drive-in movie nights on Saturdays in September and October.
+River District Vancouver is a neighbourhood in South Vancouver that used to offer free drive-in movie nights on Saturdays in September and October.

 River District’s 2018 Drive-in Movies